If a family member is ill or sadly dies, you may want to cancel your travel plans or cut your trip short.

 What if I cancel my trip because of a family illness?

 Cancellation cover can also be useful if you cancel plans due to an unexpected illness.
-If your policy doesn't cover cancellations, the insurer does not have to refund any lost money.
+If your policy doesn't cover things like cancelling a holiday due to illness, the insurer does not have to refund any lost money.
 So always double check your policy documents to see what's covered.

 Cancellation cover is for unforeseen illnesses.
 If you cancel due to a non-serious illness or pre-existing medical condition, then you may not be covered.